mattermost-community/mattermost-bot-sample-golang/README.md

 git clone https://github.com/mattermost/mattermost-bot-sample-golang.git
 cd mattermost-bot-sample-golang
 ```
+3 - Get a bot token by logging into your mattermost instance, copy `example.env` to `.env` and fill in the credentials.

-3 - Start the Bot.
+4 - Start the Bot.
 ```
 make run
 ```
 You can verify the Bot is running when
-  - `Server detected and is running version X.Y.Z` appears on the command line.
+  - `Logged in to mattermost` appears on the command line.
-  - `Mattermost Bot Sample has started running` is posted in the `Debugging For Sample Bot` channel.
+  - `Hi!
+I am a bot.` is posted in the your specified channel.

 ## Test the Bot

 1 - Log in to the Mattermost server as `bill@example.com` and `Password1!`.

-2 - Join the `Debugging For Sample Bot` channel.
+2 - Join the your specified channel.

-3 - Post a message in the channel such as `are you running?` to see if the Bot responds.
-You should see a response similar to `Yes I'm running` if the Bot is running.
+3 - Post a message in the channel such as `hello?` to see if the Bot responds.
+You should see a response if the Bot is running.

 ## Stop the Bot